rancher-sandbox/hypper.io/content/blog/2021/08/using-maxsat-for-resolving-deps.md

 Checking all the charts to see if their dependencies are correctly installed or there are some missing is not an easy task.
 This is called a "Satisfiability problem", or SAT, for friends.
-In fact, solving a SAT problem it's an [NP-Complete problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem#Unrestricted_satisfiability_(SAT))!.
+In fact, solving a SAT problem is an [NP-Complete problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem#Unrestricted_satisfiability_(SAT))!.

 ## How to solve a SAT problem?

-Finding a solution to that problem may be somewhat easy by reducing the problem space (like Go modules), or using custom heuristics to be fast but without an assurance of finding an optimal solution (like Apt).
+Finding a solution to that problem may be somewhat easy by reducing the problem space (like [Go modules](https://golang.org/ref/mod)), or using custom heuristics to be fast but without an assurance of finding an optimal solution (like Apt).

 To find an optimal solution to a SAT problem fast enough so it's useful to use,